neuefische/web-exercises/sessions/js-array-methods-2/zoo-animals/README.md

 # JS Array Methods 2: Zoo Animals

 Our zoo has a lot of animals.
 These animals are shown on the website.
-To improve user experience we want to implement a search field, where the user can check whether a specific animal is included or not.
-The form is already implemented, but it's not working correct yet.
+To improve the user experience we want to implement a search field where the user can check whether a specific animal is included or not.
+The form is already implemented, but it's not working correctly yet.
 Take a look at the browser preview.

 ## Task